-- the SPSO utilises the secure SCOTS Connect service provided by the Scottish Government to host our network services under an agreed Memorandum of Understanding (MOU).
-Users of the network must be formally registered with an agreed level of access.
-Access rights of system users who have left are removed immediately. - all employees have met the requirements for receiving a Disclosure Scotland Certificate; - the building at 4-6 Melville Street (2018) and Bridgeside House, 99 MacDonald Road (2018-19) are adapted to meet the Scottish Government security requirements for the SCOTS network: - 4. the SPSO Clear Desk and Screen policy is described in Section 5 of the SPSO Handbook - Information Governance (this document) and details the procedures to reduce the risk of unauthorised access, loss of, and damage to information during and outside normal working hours; - 5. a full security check of office cabinets, desks and other storage facilities is undertaken annually; - the SPSO Complying with Information Legislation, and Data Protection, User Guides are described in Section 8, and 9 of the SPSO Handbook - Information Governance (this
+- the SPSO utilises the secure SCOTS Connect service. provided by the Scottish Government to host our network services under an agreed Memorandum of Understanding (MOU).
+Users of the network must be formally registered with ISIS Security Survey 03/2011 an agreed level of access.
+Access rights of system users who have left are removed immediately. - in September 2020 as a secure way to share electronic information.
+Alongside the training and guidance provided, a new Information Sharing - eRDM Connect policy has been added to the Information Governance handbook (this document). - 3. all employees have met the requirements for receiving a Disclosure Scotland Certificate; - 4. the building at 4-6 Melville Street (2018) and Bridgeside House, 99 MacDonald Road (2018-19) are adapted to meet the Scottish Government security requirements for the SCOTS network; - 5. the SPSO Clear Desk and Screen policy is described in Section 5 of the SPSO Handbook - Information Governance (this document) and details the procedures to reduce the risk